– Content and Marketing Coordinator, Press Office at EmmanuelleChaix

 - cleaning-up after your dog

-- Exercise your dog on a daily basis.
+- get your dog exercised on a daily basis

 A cosy bed is important for dogs.
 This should be kept in a quiet, dry, draught-free area.
 Make sure you choose one that can be cleaned easily and thoroughly – and do this regularly.